Change is cathartic even when we don’t like it.

 Cut to the Computer Age.

 Never in the history of humankind has man experienced such rapid change.
 Gone are the days of continuous sibling interaction, spontaneous bike rides, jump rope and jacks.
 Instead parents carpool their children all over Timbuktu for exercise and social interaction.
 Now that our teen twins and their friends drive, that lifestyle continues to keep them entertained, though more often than not, the interaction between a half dozen kids in the same room is usurped by their iphones.
 We strive to follow weekend brunches with board games which our youngest has wittily dubbed “bored games,” her fingers itching to tap, type, and scroll.
 We encourage the children to sit with us in the library to read, but I find myself getting irritated with their inability to stay focussed and end up insisting that they place their phones in the kitchen.
 Our three television sets take a back seat to laptops which lure them away from us and each other with infinite on-demand entertainment choices.
 Sunday family movie nights have become increasingly challenging as we all struggle to agree on what to watch.
 My husband and I are no exception.
 Hard-wired with “Encyclopedia Sundays”, I desperately seek educational or inspirational content from which the children might learn while my husband wants them to simply have fun.
 (It doesn’t take a rocket scientist to figure out who is the first to get outvoted.)
-In an effort to keep the peace our Sunday movie nights have dwindled down to bi-monthly movie nights, and even then the five of us are not always present.
+In an effort to keep the peace our Sunday movie nights have dwindled down to bi-monthly movie nights, and even then the five of us are rarely, if ever, present.

 Our aforementioned trip presented its share of challenges.
 Being together in tight spaces (airplanes, taxis, hotel rooms) with intermittent internet access meant that we were obligated to interact with one another continuously, something that modern life does not foster.
-(George Orwell, you were so clairvoyant.)
 Furthermore we were scheduled to visit friends and family in Barcelona, including my elderly mother who is in an assisted living facility.
 Less freedom of choice was tantamount to conflict.
 Images of my childhood and adolescence surfaced leading me to crave a roadmap for present day child rearing.
 But all I could think of was: “We are the guinea pigs of digital age parents,” while trying to remember that so too are our children.

 On my way home from dropping our daughter off to her city college class, I decided to take the beach route home for some respite.
 Listening to I Know by the Gypsy Kings, the Spanish band which saw me through my thirties, with the morning sun and palm trees in view, I was disappointed to discover that my somber mood did not ameliorate, quite the contrary it deepened.
 Rather than fighting the feeling I decided to embrace it, parked the car and set foot on the ground of my beloved Santa Barbara, owning my melancholic mood.